valleyjo/win.files/README.md

 2. ConEmu and Console2 settings
 3. _vimrc
 4. .agignore
-5. a few vim plugins and colorschemes
+5. a few vim colorschemes